 “I was once one of those youngsters before myself, so I am always happy to lend a helping hand where I can, and influence people.”

-Sityodtong competed in more than 60 professional boxing matches, and held the WBA World Super Featherweight Championship for three years prior to making the move to mixed martial arts in 2011.
+Sityodtong competed in more than 60 professional boxing matches, and held the WBA World Super Featherweight Championship for three years prior to making the move to the cage in 2011.
 He knows all about what it is like coming up in the combat sports world.
 He uses his knowledge, as well as skills, to help those around him at his new home in Singapore.

 Sityodtong is truly living up to his words.
 The last time “Little Tyson” appeared inside the cage was this past March, when he returned home to Bangkok, Thailand, to battle Ramon Gonzalez in front of his countrymen at ONE: WARRIOR KINGDOM.
 Despite being grounded by his opponent, the Thai came back strong in the second round, and forced the exhausted Gonzalez to verbally submit due to strikes.

-With a 3-1 professional record, the former boxing world champion will clash with Jerome S. Paye in a flyweight affair at ONE: CONQUEST OF KINGS on Saturday, 29 July, from the GOR Kertajaya in Surabaya, Indonesia.
+With a 3-1 professional record, the former boxing world champion will clash with Jerome S. Paye in a flyweight affair at ONE: TOTAL VICTORY on Saturday, 16 September, from the Jakarta Convention Center in Indonesia.

 Paye, a Liberian now based in Jakarta, is a third-degree black belt in taekwondo, but is well-versed in Muay Thai, boxing, and Brazilian jiu-jitsu as well.
 The 39-year-old holds a 2-3 record, and most recently lost to Carlson Gracie BJJ brown belt Stefer Rahardian via unanimous decision at ONE: QUEST FOR POWER earlier this year.

-“I have seen some of his fights,” Sityodtong admits.
+“I have seen some of his matches,” Sityodtong admits.
 “I do not pay too much attention to winning streaks or losing streaks.
-On fight night, anyone can be dangerous in the cage, and I do not underestimate anyone.
-From what I have seen, my opponent is a hard worker in the cage, and I expect a good fight.”
+On event night, anyone can be dangerous in the cage, and I do not underestimate anyone.
+From what I have seen, my opponent is a hard worker in the cage, and I expect a good bout.”

 “I do not pay attention too much to my age,” he admits.
 “As they say, it is just a number.
 I am still enjoying competing, and plan to for a while.”